JetBrains/teamcity-documentation/topics/upgrade-notes.md

 If this option was previously enabled in some ECR connection and you make any changes to this connection, the state of this option will be automatically set to `false`.
 When any build will try to use this connection, it will fail to start with the "_Access key cannot be null_" error.

-To workaround this problem without upgrading to 2019.1.5, download the fixed Docker Support plugin from the [related issue](https://youtrack.jetbrains.com/issue/TW-62595#focus=streamItem-27-3749459.0-0) and upload it on the __Server Administration | Plugins List__ page.
+ To work around this problem without upgrading to 2019.1.5, download the fixed Docker Support plugin from the [related issue](https://youtrack.jetbrains.com/issue/TW-62595#focus=streamItem-27-3749459.0-0) and upload it on the __Server Administration | Plugins List__ page.

 #### Missing packages in NuGet feed